Ada-Developers-Academy/ada-precourse-v2/00-preparing-for-ada/01-installfest.md

 ## Overview

-In this, our first full lesson, we'll get some software installed for using at Ada.
+In this, our first full lesson, we'll get some software installed that we'll need at Ada.

 It's important to ensure that everyone has all the right tools, with compatible versions, so we can successfully begin programming along with the Ada curriculum.